-ReAct Europe is organizing an 'Expert Conversation' event to mark the launch of their new report "Ensuring sustainable access to effective antibiotics for everyone, everywhere - How to address the crisis in antibiotic research and development" 14 April at 2pm CEST.
+ReAct Europe organized an 'Expert Conversation' event to mark the launch of their new report "Ensuring sustainable access to effective antibiotics for everyone, everywhere - How to address the crisis in antibiotic research and development" on the 14th of April.

-Following the release of their new report, “Ensuring sustainable access to effective antibiotics for everyone, everywhere – How to address the global crisis in antibiotic Research and Development”, ReAct Europe is organizing an ‘Expert Conversation’ event to mark the launch and kick-start the reframing of global discussions about antibiotic research and development.
+Following the release of their new report, “Ensuring sustainable access to effective antibiotics for everyone, everywhere – How to address the global crisis in antibiotic Research and Development”, ReAct Europe organized an “Expert Conversation” event to mark the launch and kick-start the reframing of global discussions about antibiotic research and development.

 The report outlines an end-to-end approach to address the global R&D crisis with the aim of ensuring sustainable access to effective antibiotics for all.
-At the Expert Conversation event distinguished guest speakers will respond and comment on the five challenges and the potential solutions presented in the report providing further perspectives from their specific areas of expertise.
+At the Expert Conversation event distinguished guest speakers responded and commented on the five challenges and the potential solutions presented in the report providing further perspectives from their specific areas of expertise.

-The event will be moderated by independent global health consultant, Rohit Malpani.
-Deputy Director of ReAct Europe and lead author, Helle Aagaard, will introduce and present the report.
+The event was moderated by independent global health consultant, Rohit Malpani.
+Deputy Director of ReAct Europe and lead author, Helle Aagaard, introduced and presented the report.

-There will be an opportunity for participants to ask questions during the event.
+There was an opportunity for participants to ask questions during the event.

 Expert speakers include:

 Challenge 1.
 Setting research priorities that addresses the most significant and unmet global heal needs